cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 ## Collecting Custom Metrics

 To collect custom metrics a few things need to happen:
-* Need an exporter service to expose metrics to Prometheus
+* Create an exporter service to expose metrics to Prometheus
-* Need to register the new Exporter service with Prometheus
+* Register the new Exporter service with Prometheus

 ### Check list